 With the widespread proliferation of medical devices and greater research in development of IoMT devices focused on specific disease conditions, the future scope of IoMT is bright.
 It has to overcome the regulatory, legislative and judicial hurdle to ensure widespread applicability is backed by data security and compliance to norms.
 Read more about the future potential in our Healthcare Technology Trends report.

-Ensuring that the medical devices manufactured and the healthcare apps developed by healthcare app developers are HIPAA compliant is essential for safety and security of medical data.
+Ensuring that the medical devices manufactured and the healthcare apps are HIPAA compliant is essential for safety and security of medical data.

 Legislative breakthroughs like Internet of Medical Things Resilience Partnership Act of 2017 and FDA regulations are paving the way for a future of IoMT that is widely accepted, and results in lowering of healthcare costs and increased effectiveness of healthcare delivery.